 Social sharing buttons are everywhere.
 You know, they’re the little icons for Facebook, Twitter, Pinterest, and other social networks.
 Instead of copying and pasting a link to the item, blog post, or product on the page, a viewer can simply click the button and, often, an auto-populated Tweet of Facebook status pops up.

 These buttons seem like a great idea—after all, they make it easy to share your content!—however, users almost never use them.
 Really!
-A report from Moovweb in 2015 found the following, according to AdWeek:
+A report from Moovweb found the following, according to AdWeek:

 What’s the deal?

 The reason why many users, particularly on mobile, don’t use social sharing buttons comes down to simple distrust.

 Early on, social sharing buttons were unpredictable; you might click the ‘Tweet This’ button, only to see that an automatically-generated Tweet with strange-looking HTML markup or cut off text was blasted out to all your followers.

 That’s because a lot of web designers implemented the social sharing buttons, but didn’t make the actual shared content look and feel like it was being shared by a person.
 We all know that social media is personal; when a user shares something, they’re telling their own audience something about themselves, and they want it to make them look good.
 Garbled text or pixelated photos don’t achieve that.